xyephy/whive/doc/psbt.md

   can be used at any point in the workflow to merge information added to different versions of the same PSBT.
 In particular it is useful to combine the output of multiple Updaters or Signers.
-- **`joinpsbts`** (Creator) is a utility RPC that joins multiple PSBTs together, concatenating the inputs and outputs.
-This can be used to construct CoinJoin transactions.
 - **`decodepsbt`** is a diagnostic utility RPC which will show all information in a PSBT in human-readable form, as well as compute its eventual fee if known.
-- **`analyzepsbt`** is a utility RPC that examines an RPC and reports the next steps in the workflow if known, computes the fee of the resulting transaction, and estimates the weight and feerate if possible.

 ### Workflows

-#### Multisig with multiple Whive Core instances
+#### Multisig with multiple Whiveyes Core instances

 Alice, Bob, and Carol want to create a 2-of-3 multisig address.
-They're all using Whive Core.
+They're all using Whiveyes Core.
 We assume their wallets only contain the multisig funds.
-In case they also have a personal wallet, this can be accomplished through the multiwallet feature - possibly resulting in a need to add `-rpcwallet=name` to the command line in case `cranepawhiveis used.
+In case they also have a personal wallet, this can be accomplished through the multiwallet feature - possibly resulting in a need to add `-rpcwallet=name` to the command line in case `cranepawhiveyesis used.

 Setup:
 - All three call `getnewaddress` to create a new address; call these addresses